xoac/discovering-blog/_posts/2020-03-08-replace-all-String.md

         .replace(" ", r#"\ "#)
 }
 ```
 Hym..
 Rust is zero cost abstraction language - but [`String::replace`] take `&self` so it need to copy this tree times.
-Or maybe it can optimize it?
+Or maybe it is able to optimize it?
 **Let's find out.**

 ## Benchmarking